thadeshammer/twitchlurkerbothunter/readme.md

 - aggregate viewer list data to identify accounts (by account id) who are concurrently in large numbers of live channels;
 - account age;
 - ratios between following and follower counts;
+- has the account ever streamed before;
-- comparisons of follower and following lists across suspect accounts.
+- (EVENTUALLY) comparisons of follower and following lists across suspect accounts.

 This bot will not remain resident in channels, so it will be unable to track whether lurker bots speak or don't speak ever, or their specific entry and exit times; however we may estimate entry and exit times within some (potentially wide) margin of error depending on how frequently and quickly it can conduct scans.
 Nor will it request or record user emails from the Helix API.